rdpate/helpfile/readme.md

 Comparison to Manpages
 ----------------------

 Manpages should contain more depth than help text and should be preferred when an overview is insufficient.
-Help may even default to "man 1 COMMAND" when help text is not found.
+Implementations of Help may even default to "man 1 COMMAND" when help text is not found (and Help is given a name without a slash).
 However, help text is easier to specify, better fulfills its role, does not require installation, and isn't closely tied to terminal capabilities or restrictions.

 Text Requirements